 In this study, we improve periodic update strategies of existing proactive routing protocols by adapting dynamically refresh rates to neighbor changes.
 The proposed method inherits simplicity and robustness from traditional soft-state mechanism.
 On the other hand, the adaptability to mobility helps achieve the balance between performance and overhead.
-In the following paragraphs, we present the details of our proposed algorithms, namely DT_MIAD (Dynamic Timer Based on Multi-Increase Additive Decrease) and DT_ODPU (Dynamic Timer Based on On-Demand Proactive Update).
+In the following paragraphs, we present the details of our proposed algorithm, namely DT_MIAD (Dynamic Timer Based on Multi-Increase Additive Decrease).